You were told to think outside the box, but nobody handed you the tools

 - Analytical thinkers often perform well with structured techniques that channel logic toward novelty.

-- Combining brainstorming activities, lateral thinking, and design thinking produces measurable creative gains [3].
+- Combining brainstorming activities, lateral thinking, and design thinking is linked to measurable creative gains [3].

 Why are creative thinking techniques trainable skills, not inborn talents?